 In FDD, the confinement is defined as a maximum deviation to the Tx-Rx carrier center frequency separation (defined in table 5.4.4-1) as following:

 The operating bands and supported asymmetric channel bandwidth combinations are defined in table 5.3.6-1.
+The UE reports the asymmetric channel bandwidth combination set via asymmetricBandwidthCombinationSet.